boost/combiner/README.md

 # Boost browser extension

-The missing link between Harvest - PivotalTracker - Basecamp track your time directly from the PivotalTracker interface and generate acceptance messages from your stories.
+The missing link between Harvest - PivotalTracker - Basecamp.
+Track your time directly from the PivotalTracker interface and generate acceptance messages from your stories.

 We use Harvest, we use PivotalTracker, we use Basecamp.
-We thought it would be cool to link up our Harvest timesheets directly to our PivotalTracker stories to simplify tracking and review, and also generate ready for acceptance messages for basecamp from pivotal.
+We thought it would be cool to link our Harvest timesheets directly to our PivotalTracker stories to simplify tracking and review, and also generate ready for acceptance messages for basecamp from pivotal.

-> Google Chrome and Firefox are currently the only supported browsers.
+**Google Chrome and Firefox are currently the only supported browsers.**

 ## I. Installation